 According to an individual present, the organisers of the activity also didn't let candidates know they had the right to abstain, a fact that was only made clear after the activities had ended and candidates raised their concerns.
 A candidate added that even if said right had been presented, it would effectively serve the same purpose as walking over to the signs.
 The candidates were also allegedly not told about the personal nature of the activity beforehand, emboldening the view of the activity as invasive.

-This is the second time the activity has been a part of YUSU elections, and the second time in which the partakers have raised their concerns.
+This is the second time the activity has been a part of YUSU Elections, and the second time in which the partakers have raised their concerns.
 One participant who was at both years' events said that the training session had remained effectively unchanged from the previous year.

-When asked for a response to the allegations, YUSU President Alex Urquhart told Nouse: "While we are sorry to hear Nouse's report that some students felt uncomfortable, there was absolutely no requirement for participants to share identities or disclose personal experiences that they did not wish to."
+When asked for a response to the criticism, YUSU President Alex Urquhart told Nouse: "While we are sorry to hear Nouse's report that some students felt uncomfortable, there was absolutely no requirement for participants to share identities or disclose personal experiences that they did not wish to."

 "YUSU welcomes constructive feedback on the candidate training session.
 Candidates had been invited to inform organisers of access needs ahead of the training day and the training was designed to accommodate those needs.
 It drew on feedback from a similar session in the 2017 candidate training and was incorporated into the 2018 session at the specific request of students, who on the whole were extremely positive about the session.